Flights to Bristol

 Bubble and Squeak

-It is a traditional dish consisting of potatoes and green vegetables.
-The combination of those vegetables is mashed together, fried and served along cold meats traditionally.
-According to some, the name of the dish is coming from the noises it makes while it is frying in the pan.
-It is a delight to be enjoyed during your stay in Bristol.
+This is a traditional dish consisting of potatoes and green vegetables.
+The combination of those vegetables is mashed together, fried, and served alongside cold meats traditionally.
+According to some, the dish's name comes from the noises it makes while frying in the pan.
+It is a delight to be enjoyed during your stay in Bristol and found in most Bristol restaurants.

 Bristol Culture